vyfor/foobar2000.nvim/README.md

 # 🧩 foobar2000.nvim

-🎶 A lightweight Neovim plugin for interacting with the foobar2000 audio player.
+🎶 A minimal Neovim plugin for interacting with the foobar2000 audio player.

 ## 📦 Installation
 ```lua